MORE ABOUT BLAKE

 If you got married in Colorado during the 90's there's a very good chance that

 I emceed your wedding!
 I worked alongside Denver's top talent during this time period and I learned a TON of songs.
 I also became skilled at setting up the PA system, running sound, and multitasking.
-I dealt with brides, grooms, party planners, politicians, CEOs, caterers, cantors, banquet managers, photographers, sidemen, singers, divas, dads and drunks... all this while handling bass and vocal duties and whatever other gig challenges arose.
+I dealt with a lot of responsibilities doing this job...all while handling bass and vocal duties, managing the singers and sidemen and whatever other numerous gig challenges arose.

 I worked very, very hard during this part of my career.

-In addition to being a full-time performing bassist, my studio bass work has contributed to numerous artists’ recording projects over the past 30-plus years.
+In addition to being a full-time performing bassist, my studio bass work has contributed to numerous artists’ recording projects over the past 35-plus years.

-I have played on record albums, CDs, singles, television & radio ads, industry videos, jingles, and I have recorded at all the top studios in the region.
+I have played on record albums, CDs, singles, television & radio ads, industry videos, jingles, and I have recorded at all the top studios in Colorado.

-I’ve tracked bass for McDonald's, Nissan Corporation, Coors, RTD, Colorado Lottery, Alpha-Hydroxy, Wyoming Tourism, Hewlett-Packard, Denver Nuggets and many more throughout the years.
-I once recorded what became a #1 hit single in Japan with the New Orleans piano legend Dr. John!
+I’ve tracked bass for McDonald's, Nissan Corporation, Honda, Coors, RTD, Colorado Lottery, Alpha-Hydroxy, Wyoming Tourism, Hewlett-Packard, Denver Nuggets and many more throughout the years.
+I even recorded what became a #1 hit single in Japan with the New Orleans piano legend Dr. John!
 Arigato.